Q: What is Amazon Elastic Container Service?

 Q: What is the pricing for Amazon ECS?

 There is no additional charge for Amazon ECS.
-You pay for AWS resources (e.g. EC2 instances or EBS volumes) you create to store and run your application.
+You pay for Amazon Web Services resources (e.g. EC2 instances or EBS volumes) you create to store and run your application.
 You only pay for what you use, as you use it; there are no minimum fees and no upfront commitments.
 Please visit here for more pricing information.

-Q: How is Amazon ECS different from AWS Elastic Beanstalk?
+Q: How is Amazon ECS different from Amazon Elastic Beanstalk?

 Elastic Beanstalk is ideal if you want to leverage the benefits of containers but just want the simplicity of deploying applications from development to production by uploading a container image.
 You can work with Amazon ECS directly if you want more fine-grained control for custom application architectures.